OnlyJ22/StudyToWGU/CS 109/Ch5.md

 * Identify the **elements** of user interfaces (WIMP).
 * Explain how GUIs are **designed and tested** to improve software usability.
-Here is your lesson on **The Graphical User Interface in Java**, formatted using your preferred structure:

----

 ### Section 7: The Graphical User Interface in Java